strmlineapp-ux/agileflow/src/docs/data-documentation.md

 ### Dynamic Access Control for Pages & Tabs

-Access to every page and tab in the application is controlled by a dynamic ruleset.
+Access to every page and content tab in the application is controlled by a dynamic ruleset.
 This allows for granular permission management without changing the application's code.
+The logic for this is primarily handled in `/src/lib/permissions.ts` and the page renderer at `/src/app/dashboard/[...page]/page.tsx`.

 **How It Works:**

 1.  **Page Access**: Access to a page is determined by the `access` object on its `AppPage` configuration.
-A user can see a page if they are a system admin, if the page has no rules (is public), or if they meet the criteria in the `access.users`, `access.teams`, or `access.adminGroups` arrays.
+A user can view a page if they are a system admin, if the page has no rules (making it public), or if their `userId`, `Team` membership, or `AdminGroup` membership is listed in the corresponding access array.

-2.  **Tab Access (Simplified)**: A tab's visibility follows a simpler, two-step rule:
+2.  **Tab Access**: Tab visibility is intentionally simple and directly tied to page access, following one clear rule with one exception:
-    *   **Step 1 (Inheritance)**: If a user has access to a page, they automatically have access to all the tabs associated with that page.
+    *   **Rule**: If a user has access to a page, they automatically have access to **all** tabs associated with that page.
-    *   **Step 2 (Restriction)**: You can then *restrict* a tab to a smaller audience.
-If an `AppTab` object has its own `access.adminGroups` rule, it will **only** be visible to system administrators and members of those specific admin groups.
-This provides a simple way to create "admin-only" tabs on otherwise public pages.
+    *   **Exception**: You can restrict a tab to be "admin-only."
+If an `AppTab` object has its own `access.adminGroups` rule, its visibility is overridden.
+It will **only** be visible to system administrators and members of those specific admin groups.
+This provides a simple way to create privileged tabs on otherwise public pages.

 **Example Configurations (`mock-data.ts`):**